9 Things To Consider When Planning The Perfect Kitchen Island

 There are some downsides and things to keep in mind, however.
 Like the downdraft, it will take up cabinet space underneath the hob to house the mechanism and motor.
 You will most likely lose the drawer or cabinet space below your hob.

-As well as this, you will only get four zones, as the fifth or centre zone is taken up with the extractor itself.
+As well as this, you will only get four zones, as the fifth or centre zone is taken up by the extractor itself.

 If you would like more information on venting hobs and how they work, have a read of my post: